mozilla/fxa/docs/adr/0031-process-evolution.md

 #### Cons

-- We’d have to set up infrastructure somewhere else to push to production making this less simple or effecient
+- We’d have to set up infrastructure somewhere else to push to production making this less simple or efficient

 ### Option 3: Long running stage and production branches